syntevo/docs/STYLEGUIDE.md

 In general, try to use normal English capitalization (i.e. Capitalize the start of sentences) and Proper Nouns (London) and where branding requires it (e.g. GitHub and Bitbucket - note Atlassian’s preference for casing).

-In some cases, when a word or phrase has been used to mean a ‘special’ context in the documentation, beyond it’s normal meaning, consider capitalizing it, e.g. Hosting Provider conceptually refers to any generic Git hosting service such as GitHub or Bitbucket).
+In some cases, when a word or phrase has been used to mean a ‘special’ context in the documentation, beyond it’s normal meaning, consider capitalizing it, e.g. Hosting Provider may be conceptually repurposed to refer to generic Git hosting service such as GitHub or Bitbucket).

 ## Notes, Warnings, Tips